 It is clear that DF is a complex problem for modern hydro solvers to treat.
-We have shown that state-of-art solvers can struggle to replicate the analytic solution.
-DF as a process that is present in astrophysical systems across a host of mass and length scales, and is crucial to our understanding of the evolution of these systems.
-This makes DF an ideal candidate for inclusion as a standard test when developing numerical hydrodynamics methods and algorithms.
-It has a well defined solution for comparison, and includes both a shock with complex geometry and regions with simpler advective flows.
-The scale free nature of its formulation, with the $A$ parameter and Mach number as the defining variables, allow for straight forward comparison between numerical tests.
+DF is a process that is present in astrophysical systems across a host of mass and length scales and is crucial to our understanding of the evolution of these systems.